NeoVertex1/MIS/readme.md

 # Morphing Infinity Spiral (MIS)

+The MIS is an intriguing equation that creates a morphinb spiral that goes to infinity, the spiral also show fractal like multi-scale representations, these features come from simple rules in the equation.

+PS.
+I understand this project is lacking formal work and citations, this will be done with time.
+PS2. the code attached manages to "prove" many of the qualities of the equation, have fun with it.
+PS3.
+I will make this project a bit more "academic" soon (its a lot of work) PS4.
+The equation "solves" a PDE and ODE, I will post more expanded versions of those soon.
+PS5. the "visualization" code attached does not in any way truly shows what the MIS looks like, id be happy if someone submited a better visualisation code, I will do it with time.

 The Morphing Infinity Spiral (MIS) is defined as:

 $$ S_{\alpha,\beta}(z, t) = z^{\alpha} \cdot \exp(i \cdot t \cdot (\log(z))^{\beta}) $$